3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection

-To address these challenges, we propose \underline{\textbf{D}}ecomposed \underline{\textbf{D}}ifficulty \underline{\textbf{D}}ata \underline{\textbf{S}}election (\textbf{\M}), a two-stage model-centric data selection framework which aligns with the model’s knowledge distribution to optimize domain adaptation. \textbf{\underline{1)}} For \textbf{C1}, we employ \textit{Prompt-Driven Data Selection via Explicit Alignment}, where the model scores the dataset to explicitly remove irrelevant or redundant information.
-This ensures that only high-quality data aligned with the model’s internal knowledge and preferences is retained, minimizing noise and maximizing learning efficiency. \textbf{\underline{2)}} To address \textbf{C2}, we propose a novel \textit{Decomposed Difficulty Data Selection via Implicit Distribution Modeling}.
-This approach extends traditional perplexity (PPL) calculations by introducing three key difficulty metrics: \textit{\textbf{Instruction Understanding Difficulty}}, \textit{\textbf{Response Confidence Difficulty}}, and \textit{\textbf{Response Correctness Difficulty}}.
-Additionally, we apply an \textit{\textbf{attention-based importance weighting mechanism}} to capture the varying importance of tokens, ensuring more accurate difficulty evaluation.
-This method ensures that data complexity is dynamically aligned with the model’s learning capacity, optimizing the fine-tuning process for challenging tasks.
-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item We introduce \M, a two-stage model-centric data selection framework aligning training data with the model’s inherent knowledge distribution, optimizing effective domain adaptation. \item We propose a novel difficulty decomposition strategy within \M, quantifying data difficulty through three metrics: \textit{Instruction Understanding}, \textit{Response Confidence}, and \textit{Response Correctness}, ensuring fine-grained data difficulty quantification in the domain adaptation process. \item Our extensive experiments on Chinese medical datasets demonstrate that \M~outperforms existing methods, significantly boosting LLMs performance in the medical domain. \M~has also been successfully deployed in real-world medical applications (details omitted for anonymity). \item We have open-sourced a carefully curated Chinese medical dataset, including medical dialogues and domain-specific instructions, to support the fine-tuning of LLMs in healthcare. \end{itemize}
+To tackle these challenges, we propose \underline{\textbf{D}}ecomposed \underline{\textbf{D}}ifficulty-based \underline{\textbf{D}}ata \underline{\textbf{S}}election (\textbf{\M}), a two-stage \textbf{model-centric} data selection framework which aligns data selection with the model’s distribution to optimize domain fine-tuning.
+For \textbf{Challenge\#1}, we propose \textit{Prompt-Driven Data Selection via Explicit Alignment}, leveraging the target model's own evaluations to explicitly select high-quality data, ensuring that the remaining data lies within the model's knowledge distribution.
+For \textbf{Challenge\#2}, inspired by the general human problem-solving process~\cite{polya2014solve,/content/publication/PISA-creative-problem-solving-en}—understanding the problem, building confidence, and producing a solution, we propose novel \textit{Decomposed Difficulty-based Data Selection via Implicit Alignment}, extending traditional perplexity (PPL) measures with three difficulty metrics: Instruction Understanding Difficulty, Response Confidence Difficulty, and Response Correctness Difficulty.
+Furthermore, an \textit{attention-based importance weighting mechanism} captures token-level importance and calibrates difficulty calculations.
+In summary, our contributions are: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item We introduce \M, a two-stage model-centric data selection framework, aligning training data with the model’s knowledge distribution, optimizing domain adaptation fine-tuning. \item We propose a novel difficulty decomposition strategy, employing fine-grained metrics: Instruction Understanding, Response Confidence, and Response Correctness, for accurate data difficulty quantification tailored to domain-specific fine-tuning. \item Comprehensive experiments on Chinese medical datasets demonstrate that \M~outperforms existing methods, significantly boosting LLMs' performance.
+Additional experiments on law domain also showcase \M's~ generalization ability. \item We have open-sourced a carefully curated Chinese medical dataset, including medical dialogues and domain-specific instructions, to support further research in healthcare-oriented LLM. \end{itemize}